alecbz/easyredis/readme.md

     p = Post.new("coolpost")
     p.title = "A Cool Post"
-    p.body = "This post has a high level of coolnes."
+    p.body = "This post has a high level of coolness."

-    p2 = Post.find("coolpost")  # this is a very fast lookup
+    p2 = Post.find("coolpost")  # very fast lookup
-    p2.title  # => "A Cool Post"

 We also get a created_at field for free that we can sort by.

     p.created_at              # a ruby Time object
-    Post.all  # get all posts, ordered by creation time Post.all :order => :desc  # specifying an order option Post[41]  # the 42nd (0-based indexing) post that was created
+    Post.all :order => :desc  # all posts ordered by descending time Post[n]                   # the nth post that was created

 ## Searching and Sorting